mihainegrisan/official-site/src/docs/dev_checklist.md

 [x] - fix menu background on small screens
 [x] - change buttons styles (override bootstrap btn-outline-primary) [x] - add google material design to the side content
+[ ] - change the main card of post_list, post_detail all of them to material design
+[ ] - add underline animation to navbar links